Songbird Saturday

 Not only have all the birdsongs we’ll be playing been recorded right here in the county, they’ve all been captured and carefully edited especially for Songbird Saturday by one of our wonderful volunteers, Martin Neil – a perfect example of the myriad of different forms volunteering for Montgomeryshire Wildlife Trust can take!

 We’re very keen for all our supporters to get involved in Songbird Saturday though, so if you’ve captured some birdsong on your camera-phone, or you’ve snapped a pic, then do share it on socials and tag us and include the #SongbirdSaturday hashtag.
-Similarly, if you have a beloved birdsong you’d like us to feature then do let us know – we’d love to hear from you.
+Similarly, if you have a favourite birdsong you’d like us to feature then do let us know – we’d love to hear from you.

 And of course, if you’d like to use your new-found skills to help local wildlife, do consider recording the birds you identify, via our website or an app such as Birdtrack or iRecord, and help ensure birdsong is a simple pleasure people can can continue enjoying.